thegenerativegeneration/disco-diffusion-tgg/README.md

 ## Changes in this Fork

-- Focus on running from Windows or Linux CLI instead of keeping Notebook parity in the short term
+- Focus on running from Windows, Linux, Google Colab, and Docker via either CLI or Notebook.
 - Move all functions possible out of the main `disco.py` module into `dd.py` so that `disco.py` can become readable.
 (Ongoing work in progress here)
 - Instead changing parameters directly in `disco.py`, parameters can be controlled by environment variables
 - **TODO:** Allow JSON/CSV/YAML parameter files to be used as inputs